HassanAli101/CS-100-VTA/README.md

 #  CS 100 Virtual Teaching Assistant :
 ### What is it?
 This project aims to cultivate algorithmic thinking and problem-solving skills among beginners to coding.
 With the prevalence of tools like Chat-GPT, there's a tendency for learners to rely on copying and pasting coding solutions without fully engaging in the mental processes essential for becoming proficient coders.
-Our project seeks to bridge this gap by providing a platform that encourages active problem-solving and fosters a mindset geared towards algorithmic thinking.
+Our project seeks to bridge this gap by providing a chatbot as a teaching assistant that encourages active problem-solving and fosters a mindset geared towards algorithmic thinking.

 ### Our Dataset
 We have curated a dataset of coding exercises, which serves as the foundation for our project.
 Our dataset for finetuning attempts can be accessed [here](https://docs.google.com/spreadsheets/d/1czTl1hxHkFfG6WsNWMGKEt0sZ7DftyNATBS0fS_JyCY/edit?usp=sharing).
 These sets are sourced from reputable platforms like [W3Resource](https://www.w3resource.com/cpp-exercises/#google_vignette), covering a range of topics in programming languages like C++.